VEuPathDB/StaticContent/content/common/user_datasets_help.md

     <br>
     <ol type="1">
       <li>Open the New Upload tab in your My Data Sets workspace.
 Choose <b>RNA-Seq: Integrate your RNA-Seq data.</b></li>
       <li>Complete the Upload My Normalized RNA-Seq form.
 Name, Summary and Upload File/URL are required.
 Three types of files &ndash; bigWig, counts and index &ndash; are supported in the uploaded zip file.
-BigWig files are not required but will allow visualization in the genome browser if included.
+BigWig files are not required but will allow data visualization in the genome browser if included.
 The counts (FPKM/TPM) files should be tab-delimited and contain two columns with column headers: 'gene_id', and either 'FPKM' or 'TMP'.
 The index file should be named manifest.txt and consist of a tab delimited txt file with three columns (no column headers): sample name, filename, and strandedness (unstranded/stranded).
 Upload Data Set initiates the transfer and will create a record page for your data set that contains links to the fold change search, and bigWig files if included. </li>
       <li>The record page for your new data set opens immediately but the file installation may take some time.
-When the Status changes to 'This data set is installed...', navigation to the fold change search and the bigWig data (if included).</li>
+When the Status changes to 'This data set is installed...', navigation to the fold change search and the installed bigWig genome browser track(s) are available from the record page.</li>
     </ol>
     <br><hr>